enkot/vue-lazily/README.md

 ## Features

-- Works for both Vue 3 and 2
+- ⚔️ Works for both Vue 3 and 2
-- Fetch and show data directly in the template
+- 📝 Fetch, show and manage data directly in the template
-- Loads data when element becomes visible
+- 👁️ Loads data when the element becomes visible
-- Slots for loading and error states
+- 📍 Slots for loading and error states

 ## Why do this library exist?